dylandenney/dotnetRedis/README.md

 # Redis Lock .NET Application

 This .NET application demonstrates how to use Redis for distributed locking and PostgreSQL for database operations.
 The application ensures that only one instance writes data to the database at a time, preventing duplicate entries and maintaining data integrity.
+The app also checks the Database before writing to it.
+It uses Redis caching and distrubuted lock.
+The point of the POC is to have an application running multi replicas in Kubernetes and not create duplicate databse entries
 ## Table of Contents

 - [Overview](#overview)